To use Wijmo in production, follow these simple steps

 Choose from two varieties of Wijmo licenses

 With every developer license, you'll receive perpetual distribution licenses, which entitle you to generate distribution keys that will be used in the script code.
-Wijmo license holders can generate distribution keys for as many domains as they need.
+Wijmo license holders can generate distribution keys for as many hostnames (domains) as they need.
 While the licenses never expire, keys are limited to upgrading version for up to a year.
 After that, you will need to buy a new version and create a new key.

 What is a Distribution Key?

 A Distribution Key is a character string that authorizes an application to use Wijmo.
 You can generate a Distribution Key using your account on our website.
-To make a Distribution Key, simply add the domains to be authorized and generate the key.
+To make a Distribution Key, simply add the hostnames to be authorized and generate the key.
 Then you'll apply the key to your app as listed above.